 His saxophone riffs defined the sound of 1980s New Romantic pop, giving Spandau Ballet its soulful, danceable edge.

-Steve Norman didn't just play for Spandau Ballet; he provided its atmospheric heartbeat.
-Joining the band as a guitarist, he famously picked up a saxophone left backstage during a European tour, unlocking the brassy, yearning sound that would propel hits like "True" and "Gold" to global fame.
-Beyond the sax, his stage presence—often seen on percussion or guitar—added a layer of rhythmic texture that made the band's live performances electric.
-While the group's internal dynamics eventually led to a famous split and legal battles, Norman's musicianship remained a constant.
-In the decades since, he has continued to perform, both with Spandau Ballet's reunions and his own projects, cementing his role as the versatile instrumentalist who helped soundtrack an era of sleek suits and big emotions.
+Steve Norman picked up a saxophone left backstage during a European tour and unlocked the brassy, yearning sound that propelled Spandau Ballet hits 'True' and 'Gold' to global fame.
+Joining the band as a guitarist, he provided its atmospheric heartbeat.
+His stage presence on percussion or guitar added rhythmic texture that made live performances electric.
+While the group's internal dynamics led to a famous split and legal battles, Norman's musicianship remained a constant.
+He has continued to perform with Spandau Ballet's reunions and his own projects, serving as the versatile instrumentalist who helped soundtrack an era of sleek suits and big emotions.

 1946–1964